CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/02-text.md

 For `char`, the string is padded up to n characters if the length is shorter than n.
 For `varchar`, strings shorter than n are stored as is.

+### Which character type to use

+While in other DBMS's there might be key differences between `char` and `varchar`, there are generally no substantial differences in performance between them (as well as `text`) in Postgres.

+`varchar` and `text` are preferred and more commonly used.
+If you need to limit the number of characters, use the `varchar(n)` syntax, or use a check constraint with `text`.
+You might consider `char` if you know that your values will _always_ have a fixed number of characters - less than 3 characters might be a valid use case: for example, US state abbreviations.
+Otherwise, for most cases, even if you need to limit the length, you're better off using `varchar` or `text`.

+The `text` type is specific to Postgres and is not part of the SQL standard.

 ### Add text values to a table

 Let's try adding a few rows of values: